spidernet-io/spiderpool/docs/usage/install/underlay/get-started-ovs.md

     ~#
     ```

-4. To simplify writing Multus CNI configuration in JSON format, Spiderpool provides SpiderMultusConfig CR to automatically manage Multus NetworkAttachmentDefinition CR.
+5. To simplify writing Multus CNI configuration in JSON format, Spiderpool provides SpiderMultusConfig CR to automatically manage Multus NetworkAttachmentDefinition CR.
 Here is an example of creating an ovs-cni SpiderMultusConfig configuration:

-    * Confirm the required host bridge for ovs-cni, for example based on the command `ovs-vsctl show`, this example takes the host bridge: `br1` as an example.
+    * Confirm the bridge name for ovs-cni.
+Take the host bridge: `br1` as an example:

     ```shell
     BRIDGE_NAME="br1"